Lipoedema, Intimacy, and the Fear of Being Fully Seen

 Often underneath body shame is something much more vulnerable:

-Fear that tenderness or intimacy might disappear once the body is fully seen.
+intimacy might disappear once the body is fully seen.

 That is why comments telling people to simply “love themselves” can sometimes feel painfully simplistic.
+Because the issue is rarely just confidence.

+It is years of emotional conditioning around visibility, worth, desirability, and safety.
 When somebody has spent enough time feeling judged, dismissed, or scrutinised, self protection starts making sense.

 Even if it eventually becomes lonely.